sjswitzer/SchemeJS/notes.md

 Make let, let* and letrec distinct, I think.
 They're all implemented as letrec currently.
 No good reason to do it except that it could cause some existing SIOD code to break if I don't.
-Three different "let" primitives was a mistake from the outset, IMO; all you need is "letrec."
+Three different "let" primitives was a mistake from the outset, IMO; all you really need is "letrec."

 It would be nice to support writing async and generator functions naturally but I haven't given it much thought beyond the observation that a non-recursive interpreter would make "yield" pretty straightforward.
 Compiling it would require a different approach, I suspect.